CaRMS resume editing checklist

 • Verify that your contact information is accurate and up to date.

-• Eliminate redundant or implied information (e.g. “if / when needed; if / when required; to deliver healthcare; in the best interest of the patient; to / for patients”) and any accidental duplications of content.
+• Eliminate redundant or implied information (e.g. “when needed; when required; to deliver healthcare; in the best interest of the patient; for the patient; as per evidence based medicine”).

 • Evaluate your keywords and action verbs - do they reflect CanMeds roles?